Lyudmila Petrushevskaya: Career

-There Once Lived a Woman who Tried to Kill Her Neighbor's Baby, a short story collection, was published in the U.S. by Penguin Books in October 2009 and became a New York Times Book Review bestseller in December of that year.
+There Once Lived a Woman who Tried to Kill Her Neighbor's Baby, a short story collection, was published in the U.S. by Penguin Books in October 2009 and became a New York Times Book Review bestseller in December.
 In 2010, it won the World Fantasy Award for Best Collection.
-The first major translation of her work by an American publisher, the stories often contain mystical or allegorical elements which are used to illuminate bleak Soviet and post-Soviet living conditions.
+The first major translation of her work by an American publisher, the stories often contain mystical or allegorical elements illuminating bleak Soviet and post-Soviet living conditions.
 The collection of stories has been well reviewed, buttressing Petrushevskaya's reputation in the English-speaking world.
-An article in Dissent called the collection "a striking introduction to the author's work":
+An article in Dissent called the collection "a striking introduction to the author's work."

 "Petrushevskaya's stories could easily be read as bleak grotesques, populated by envious neighbors, selfish adolescents, and parents who overcompensate with exaggerated love.
 But ultimately, Petrushevskaya's skillful juxtapositions yield glints of light.
-Resilience and ingenuity thread through the hardship, whether in the form of forgiveness or love.
-Such traces of humanity are starker—and brighter—because of the darkness that surrounds them."
+Resilience and ingenuity thread through the hardship, whether through forgiveness or love.
+Such traces of humanity are starker—and brighter—because of the darkness surrounding them."

 This collection was followed in 2013 by a second English language book, There Once Lived a Girl Who Seduced Her Sister's Husband, and He Hanged Himself, and the 2017 memoir The Girl from the Metropol Hotel.

 Petrushevskaya tends to shy away from praise of her literary achievements--in a 1993 interview with Sally Laird, she said, "Russia is a land of women Homers, women who tell their stories orally, just like that, without inventing anything.
 They're extraordinarily talented storytellers.
 I'm just a listener among them."
-She has also responded, according to Viv Gruskop, to her fame by stating, "It has nothing to do with me."
+According to Viv Gruskop, she has also responded to her fame by stating, "It has nothing to do with me."

 In her late 60s, Petrushevskaya started a singing career, creating new lyrics for her favorite songs.
 Since 2008, she has been regularly performing as a cabaret singer in Moscow (from nightclubs to major venues such as the Moscow House of Music) and across Russia, as well as internationally.
 She is known to sing French and German jazz songs, and recently has begun writing her own.

-Petrushevskaya is also known as a visual artist; her portraits, nudes, and still lifes have been shown in Russia's major museums, including the Tretyakov Gallery, Pushkin Museum of Fine Arts, and State Museum of Literature, and private galleries.
+Petrushevskaya is also known as a visual artist; her portraits, nudes, and still life have been shown in Russia's major museums, including the Tretyakov Gallery, Pushkin Museum of Fine Arts, and State Museum of Literature, and private galleries.

+In 2023, Petrushevskaya announced that as a result of the Russian invasion of Ukraine she was not longer able to write, posting to social media that "This aggressive war, the sudden and inexplicable hatred by the majority of our (Russophone) nation for our neighbors and family, the Ukrainian people, have put an end to my profession."